GENERAL. (Processed selected sections from official publications)

-Crete has an area of 8,303 sq.
-Km and 623,065 inhabitants in 2011 while the de facto population is 682,928.
-Its coastline is 1046 km and has an altitude above 2450 meters.
-It is 260 km long and 12 km wide in the Ierapetra isthmus up to 60 km from Cape Lithino to Cape Dion.
-It has three large massifs named Plateau of Omalos in the White Mountains, Nida in Psiloritis (where there is the Ideal Man in which Zeus was nourished by Amalthia goat), and Lasithi and Kathar in the Network (where Dictai Antros) Theos Rea, Saturn’s wife, hid Zeus when he gave birth to him to save Saturn from eating his children) to the east.
+Crete has an area of 8,303 sq.km. and 623,065 inhabitants in the 2011 census, while the de-facto population is 682,928.
+Its coastline is 1046 km. and has an altitude above 2450 meters.
+It is 260 km/ long and 12. km wide in the Ierapetra isthmus up to 60. km from Cape Lithino to Cape Dion.
+It has three large massifs named White Mountains in the western part of the island with the Plateau of Omalos on it, Psiloritis mountain with the Plateau of Nida on it (where there is the “Ideon Andron” in which Zeus was nourished by Amalthia goat), and Diktys mountain, to the east, with Lasithi and Kathar Plateaus on it (Here is Dictaion Andron where Dea Rea, Saturn’s wife, hid Zeus when she gave birth to him to prevent Saturn from eating his child).
 It is the fifth largest Mediterranean island and is 140 miles south of Piraeus and about 200 miles north of Libya, a climate and cultural supremacy having over 300 days of sunshine and being at the crossroads of its major civilizations since its inception.
-History, Crete has been the cradle of Minoan civilization that flourished since 4000 BC. until 1400 BC. and has been recorded as Europe’s first civilization.
+Crete has been the cradle of Minoan civilization that flourished since 4000 BC. until 1400 BC. and has been recorded as Europe’s first civilization.

-Excavations have revealed findings that prove Crete is inhabited by around 8000 BC. by natives who are not related to any of the peoples of the Mediterranean coast and the view that it was inhabited by settlers who may have come from the East and the South seems to be untenable (https://www.bbc.com/news/science- environment-22527821).
-These around 4000 BC. they created the Minoan civilization that reached a high level of development and in spite of the natural disasters that occurred and destroyed all the buildings there are found specimens of high standard houses and pottery, 5000 years old paintings and paintings still alive and well fine-grained seals in rings that create admiration for processing fineness and imaging accuracy.
+Excavations have revealed findings that prove Crete is inhabited since around 8000 BC by natives who are not related to any of the peoples of the Mediterranean coast and the view that it was inhabited by settlers who may have come from the East and the South seems to be untenable (https://www.bbc.com/news/science-environment-22527821).
+These people, around 4000 BC, created the Minoan civilization that reached a high level of development and in spite of the natural disasters that occurred and destroyed all the buildings there are found specimens of high standard houses and pottery, 5000 years old paintings and paintings still alive and well fine-grained seals in rings that create admiration for processing fineness and imaging accuracy.

 During this period more than 100 cities that Homer said were probably developed on the Island, or perhaps more than 150 that Archaeologists have discovered.